On the low Mach number limit for Quantum Navier-Stokes equations: Strichartz estimates for the acoustic wave system

 \end{proposition}

 Several observations are in order.
 We define

 and exploiting that $\phi$ is a radial function we compute

 so that the right hand side of \eqref{est:GNT} involves $h(R)^{-1/2}$.
+This is consistent with the general theory for stationary phase estimates, see for instance Theorem 7.7.6 in \cite{H90}.
 Furthermore, from Proposition 2 in \cite{COX} it follows that the dispersive estimate \eqref{est:GNT} is sharp in the sense that there exists $t_0$ and $R_0$ such that for all $|t|>|t_0|$ and $R>R_0$ there exists $C>0$ such that

 In \cite{GNT05}, the estimate \eqref{est:GNT} has been applied to the pseudo-differential operator $H_1$, i.e. $\phi(r)=r \sqrt{1+\kappa^2r^2}$.
-We remark that the dispersive estimate for the symbol $\omega$ defined by the Bogliubov dispersion relation \eqref{eq:Bog_sp} can be obtained from estimate \eqref{est:GNT} by a rescaling.
-Indeed, by defining
+We remark that the dispersive estimate for the symbol $\omega$ defined by the Bogliubov dispersion relation \eqref{eq:Bog_sp} can be obtained from estimate \eqref{est:GNT} by defining